dominodatalab/workshop-intro-to-deep-learning/README.md

     requireSubdomain: false
 ```

-Equivalent environments are likely to work as well, but have not been tested.
+Equivalent environments will work as well.
 (For example, NGC pytorch images used with the option to [Automatically make compatible with Domino](https://docs.dominodatalab.com/en/latest/user_guide/4e0c34/create-a-domino-environment-with-a-pre-built-image/), or any other environment with working pytorch installed.)
 If the `line_profiler` package is not installed, it can also be installed within the tutorial notebook where needed.